LeoTigrefenix/android_app_animalSoul/README.md

 ## V.0.2 trying to open this repository with Android Studio
 * About:
 Replaced all "aula_frase_do_dia" terms to "android_app_animalSoul"
 * Bug:
 Trying to open this application in Android Studio

+## V.0.3 Test from Android Studio
+* About:
+  I'm learning how to commit in mey Github account
+* Bug:
+  The software is not working.
+There a problem with the variables using `findViewById()`

+## V.0.4 finished initial app - four Jaguar ok
+* About:
+  It's finished the initial app with the description of four jaguar.
+When click in one the page change to focus it and show the description.
+* Bug:
+  I'm using just MainActivity and there is no pages extras.
+  I'm not using other layers yet.